Ever Want to consume Cable TV anywhere in the house? I did, and can...now

 E) Overcoming missing applications (ffmpeg)

-H) Overcoming how to compile custom software (
+H) Overcoming how to compile custom software (ffmpeg)

 J) Overcoming obsolete advice (Internet)